GlenEder/IP_Heatmap_Challenge/README.md

 ## IP_LatLng API

 #### To use the API, download and link the file: `IP_LatLng.js`
 ###### Found inside `src` directory

+Note: if not using in a browser based application, the fetch call will not work

 ### Methods